 5. Connect With People

 It’s almost impossible to stay motivated and make art if you isolate yourself.
 We need others, not just for our emotional well-being, but for feedback, interaction, and inspiration.

-The easiest way to get motivated to make art is to bounce off others with renewed enthusiasm.
-Friends and colleagues can be your springboard to new and exciting projects.
-Without them, your art ideas can quickly whither on the vine.
+The easiest way to motivate yourself is to bounce off others for new creative ideas.
+Friends and colleagues keep your creative juices flowing and act as your springboard to exciting projects.
+Without stimulation, your art ideas can seem empty and quickly whither on the vine.